h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_automl.rst

             from pysparkling.ml import H2OAutoML
             automl = H2OAutoML(labelCol="CAPSULE", ignoredCols=["ID"])

+        By default, ``H2OAutoML`` algorithm distinguishes between a classification and regression problem based on the type of the label column of the training dataset.
+If the label column is a string column, a classification model will be trained.
+        If the label column is a numeric column, a regression model will be trained.
+If you don't want be worried about column data types, you can explicitly identify the problem by using ``H2OAutoMLClassifier`` or ``H2OAutoMLRegressor`` instead.

         By default, AutoML goes through a huge space of H2O algorithms and their hyper-parameters which requires some time.
 If you wish to speed up the training phase, you can exclude some H2O algorithms and limit the number of trained models.